goodmorningcoffee/BlueprintParser_OS/README.md

 - `grid`
 - `text_box`

-YOLO acts as the "eyes" for LLMs and agents, enabling them to perceive drawings visually rather than only through OCR/text extraction.
+YOLO acts as the "eyes" for LLMs and agents, enabling them to "see" into the drawings.

 YOLO outputs:
 - Bounding boxes with spatial data